Dane County starts years-long dredging of Yahara River to improve flow, reduce flood risk

-The county's Sediment Removal Project will target the stretch of the Yahara River between Lake Monona and Lake Waubesa in a first phase this summer and fall, removing up to 40,000 cubic yards of sediment, or 3,000 dump trucks worth of soil between the lakes, before dredging the river further downstream in future years.
+The county’s Sediment Removal Project will target the stretch of the Yahara River between Lake Monona and Lake Waubesa in a first phase this summer and fall, removing up to 40,000 cubic yards of sediment, or 3,000 dump trucks worth of soil, before dredging the river further downstream in future years.

-In response to devastating flooding in August 2018, the dredging effort is aimed at improving the water flow between the Yahara River's chain of lakes and increasing their storage capacity.
+In response to devastating flooding in August 2018, the dredging effort is aimed at improving the lakes’ water flow and increasing their storage capacity.
 It is expected to cost the county between $10 million and $15 million when complete.

+While residents of central Michigan continue to grapple with severe flooding from recent rains that overtook dams, the current risk of flooding remains low in Dane County, said John Reimer, assistant director of the county’s Land and Water Resources Department.

+Lake Monona is 2.3 feet below the 100-year flood level and 3.2 feet lower than the height it hit in 2018, he said.

-The county awarded a $3.25 million contract to Houston-based Dredgit Corporation to remove sediment between lakes Monona and Waubesha this year.
+The county awarded a $3.25 million contract to Houston-based Dredgit Corp. to remove sediment between lakes Monona and Waubesa this year.

 On Aug.
-20, 2018, a powerful storm parked over Dane County, dropping more than a foot of rain in places that caused rivers and creeks to run their banks in the western half of the county and flash flooding in urban areas.
+20, 2018, a powerful storm parked over Dane County and dropped more than a foot of rain in places, causing rivers and creeks to run their banks in the western half of the county and flash flooding in urban areas.

-For weeks following the downpour, though, a near record high Lake Mendota slowly drained through the Yahara River and the three lakes further south, causing prolonged street flooding in Madison's Isthmus, Monona and other low-lying areas around the lakes.
+For weeks following the downpour, a near-record high Lake Mendota slowly drained through the Yahara River and the three lakes farther south — Monona, Waubesa and Kegonsa — causing prolonged street flooding on Madison’s Isthmus and in Monona and other low-lying areas around the lakes.

 County officials said the slow flow of the river at the time was one of the main reasons the threat of flooding lasted so long and why sandbagged properties could still be seen well into the fall of 2018.